buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ### Natural Hit Point Recovery

-For each night of rest (at least 8 hours), you recover in Hit Points the value of Constitution * WP or MP (character's choice, with a minimum of HP equal to WP or MP).
+For each night of rest (at least 8 hours), you recover in Hit Points the value of Constitution * WP or MP (character' \*\*s choice, with a minimum of HP equal to WP or MP).

 ### Non-lethal Hit Point Recovery